Skip to main content

 Green Lake County, WisconsinMesotrophic

 On the LakeGrade scale Green Lake grades a B, with clarity at 14.1 ft and 32 µg/L of phosphorus placing it above the Wisconsin median.
-The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.
+The two scored sub-grades — clarity and phosphorus — track close together, so neither one is dragging the average down.

 Zebra mussels have been documented at Green Lake, which alters the filter-feeding balance and can paradoxically increase water clarity while disrupting the food web.
 Walleye are documented at Green Lake, one of 7 fish species on record for the lake.
-A documented public access point at Green Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2023-09-07.
 Grade methodology: LakeGrade methodology.